 Email address: HELLO@COLLAGERIE.COM Postal address: Lynton House, 7-12 Tavistock Square, London EC1H 9BQ, United Kingdom

-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
+The UK ICO may be contacted at https://ico.org.uk/make-a-complaint/ or by telephone: 0303 123 1113.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- Identity Data includes first name, last name, username or similar identifier, marital status, title, date of birth and gender.
+Identity data including first name, last name, username or similar identifier, marital status, title, date of birth and gender ( Identity Data );

-- Contact Data includes billing address, delivery address, email address and telephone numbers.
+Contact data including billing address, delivery address, email address and telephone numbers ( Contact Data );

-- Usage Data includes information about how you use our website, products and services.
+Usage data including information about how you use our website, products and services ( Usage Data );

-- Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.
+Marketing and communications data including your preferences in receiving marketing from us and our third parties and your communication preferences ( Marketing and Communications Data );

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.